Chapter 3 References

 … if we are to take y [the quantum field] as providing a picture of reality, then we must take these jumps as physically real occurrences too…(Penrose, 1994), p331.

-Schrödinger tried to explain quantum theory in physical terms but failed, as did all who tried later, because it describes waves that superpose in physically impossible ways, entangle to ignore the speed of light, and disappear instantly when observed.
-A quantum wave that is spread across a galaxy can instantly collapse to a point, but:
+Schrödinger tried to explain the quantum field but failed, as did all who came after him, because its waves superpose in physically impossible ways, entangle to ignore the speed of light limit, and instantly collapse to a point when observed, but:

 How can something real disappear instantaneously?(Barbour, 1999), p200.

-When Pauli and Born defined the quantum field strength as the probability of physical existence, physics inevitably became about something that wasn’t physically real:
+When Pauli and Born defined the quantum field as the probability that a physical event will occur, physics inevitably became about what wasn’t physical, so:

 For the first time in physics, we have an equation that allows us to describe the behavior of objects in the universe with astounding accuracy, but for which one of the mathematical objects of the theory, the quantum field y, apparently does not correspond to any known physical quantity.(Oerter, 2006), p89.